Chapter 1: The First Steps

 "Blimey," breathed Ron, watching wide-eyed.
 "You really are a transgender aren't you?"

-Hermione squeezed her hand.
+Without thinking, Holly looked at Hermione, who squeezed her hand.
 "I think we should go see Professor McGonagall."

 The trio arrived at the Great Hall in record time, having barely refrained from running through the halls.
 A glance at the Staff table revealed Professor McGonagall mid-conversation with Flitwick.
 Harry was torn between immediately marching up to speak with her, and fleeing the Hall entirely.
 At Hermione's prompting, they instead sat down to quickly eat breakfast.
 Harry found her gaze drifting, constantly checking to make sure Professor McGonagall was still there.